rvshi/heart_rate_databases_introduction/README.md

 __Course:__ BME 590 Spring 2018

-A Flask server for heart rate data using a MongoDB database
+A Flask server for heart rate data using a MongoDB database (running in a Docker container).

 ## API Endpoints
 - `POST /api/heart_rate` to store heart rate measurements, using the following json format: